 Friend Owl: Why, don't you know?
 They're twitterpated.

 Friend Owl: Yes.
 Nearly everybody gets twitterpated in the springtime.
 For example: You're walking along, minding your own business.
 You're looking neither to the left, nor to the right, when all of a sudden you run smack into a pretty face.
 Woo-woo!
 You begin to get weak in the knees.
 Your head's in a whirl.
 And then you feel light as a feather, and before you know it, you're walking on air.
 And then you know what?
 You're knocked for a loop, and you completely lose your head!

 - twizzle (v.)

 - "to twist, form by twisting" (transitive), 1788, apparently a made-up word suggested by twist.
 Related: Twizzled; twizzling.

 - two (adj.)

-- Old English twa "two," fem. and neuter form of twegen "two" (see twain), from Proto-Germanic *twa (cf. Old Saxon and Old Frisian twene, twa, Old Norse tveir, tvau, Dutch twee, Old High German zwene, zwo, German zwei, Gothic twai), from PIE *duwo, variant of dwo "two" (cf. Sanskrit dvau, Avestan dva, Greek duo, Latin duo, Old Welsh dou, Lithuanian dvi, Old Church Slavonic duva "two," first element in Hittite ta-ugash "two years old").
+- Old English twa "two," fem. and neuter form of twegen "two" (see twain), from Proto-Germanic *twa (source also of Old Saxon and Old Frisian twene, twa, Old Norse tveir, tvau, Dutch twee, Old High German zwene, zwo, German zwei, Gothic twai), from PIE *duwo, variant of dwo "two" (source also of Sanskrit dvau, Avestan dva, Greek duo, Latin duo, Old Welsh dou, Lithuanian dvi, Old Church Slavonic duva "two," first element in Hittite ta-ugash "two years old").

 Two-fisted is from 1774.
 Two cheers for _____, expressing qualified enthusiasm first recorded 1951 in E.M.
 Forster's title "Two Cheers for Democracy."
 Two-dimensional is recorded from 1883; figurative sense of "lacking substance or depth" is attested from 1934.